lavague-ai/LaVague/docs/index.md

 To reduce data collection to the minimum collection required to run LaVague which will not be used for improving our agents, set your `LAVAGUE_TELEMETRY` environment variable to `LOW`.

-To remove all need for data collection, contact us about [on-premise deployment]().
+If you want full control over your data flow and to remove the need for an external API, [contact us]() about on-premise deployment.

 !!! warning "Personal data"
     Be careful to NEVER include personal information in your objectives or any extra `user_data` sent to Agents.